ALL I HAVE IS A PILE OF PAPER COVERED WITH WRONG WORDS

 For Christ sake write and don’t worry about what the boys will say nor whether it will be a masterpiece nor what.
 I write one page of masterpiece to ninety one pages of shit.
 I try to put the shit in the wastebasket.

-Ernest Hemingway Letter to F. Scott Fitzgerald 28th May 1934
+Letter to F. Scott Fitzgerald

 As I recall, Milton wrote a sonnet upon becoming twenty-three years old.
 Not only did he write a sonnet, but the damned thing has become immortal.
 Besides this, he’d written plenty of immortal stuff before he ever became twenty-three.
 Take the “Hymn on the Morning of Christ’s Nativity,” written, I believe, at the age of nineteen.
 Yet I, a dull and muddy-mettled rascal... can write nothing.